MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_windows_server.md

 ## 3. Install Base Container Images

-Before a container can be deployed, a container base OS image needs to be downloaded.
-The following commands will download the Windows Server Core base OS image.
+Windows containers are deployed from templates or images.
+Before a container can be deployed, a base OS image needs to be downloaded.
+The following commands will download the Windows Server Core base image.

 First, install the container image package provider.